0

 Manage Translations Using the Multi-Language Panel

-The panel displays translation keys and their corresponding text and location where the key is being used.
-When a key is used in multiple locations, the system displays each location.
-When the key changes, the system changes the color of the row, making it faster for you to recognize similar keys.
+The Multi Language panel displays the MLS translation keys and their corresponding text for your logicnets as well as the locations where the key is used.
+If the same key is used in multiple locations, the system displays each location of that key the rows are the same color.
+The system changes the row color for the next different key in the list.
+This should help you recognize when keys are the same.

-2. Use the input field in the key column to filter on a specific key or partial key.
+• Use the key column to filter on a specific key or partial key.

-4. To quickly clear all filtering, click the Reset filters button.
+• To quickly clear all filtering, click the Reset filters button on the right side of the panel.

-5. To edit the translation text, check the checkbox next to one or more rows and click the Edit button.
+To edit the translation text, check the checkbox next to one or more rows and click the Edit button on the right side of the panel.
+The system opens a popup window with the selected text and allows you to edit it.

-Use the checkboxes to show/hide the descriptions and to display empty translations.
+Use the checkboxes at the top of the popup to show/hide the descriptions and to display empty translations.
 Use the up/down triangles or click on the header to collapse/expand a key.
+Click Save to save your changes.

-6. To remove translation keys, check one or more rows and click the Delete button.
-The system will display a popup asking you to confirm the deletion
+To remove translation keys, check one or more rows and click the Delete button.
+The system will display a popup asking you to confirm the deletion.

 • Selecting Current view displays the keys associated with the nodes you have selected in the Designer.
 If you select a logicnet, the system displays the translation keys in that logicnet.